What Happens During PAS Upgrades

-For more information about how the scale of each component affects upgrade behavior, see the Component Upgrade Order and Behavior table below.
+For more information about how the scale of each component affects upgrade behavior, see Component Upgrade Order and Behavior.

-Note: A full Ops Manager upgrade may take close to two hours, and you will have limited ability to deploy an application during this time.
+Note: A full Ops Manager upgrade may take close to two hours, and you will have limited ability to deploy an app during this time.

 The table below lists components in the order that Ops Manager upgrades each.
 It also lists which components are scalable and explains how component downtime affects PAS app and control availability.
 The table includes the following columns: